websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/learning-to-rank.md

 - A _judgment list_, containing a graded list of search results.
 The algorithm is designed to produce a model that honors the ordering of the judgment list.

 - A feature set, containing all the _features_ you're handing to the Learning to Rank algorithm, which it uses in conjunction with the judgment list to produce a reliable model.
-An example feature set for @product@ data is shown in the next article.
+An example feature set for Liferay is shown in the example.

 [Judgment lists](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/core-concepts.html#judgments-expression-of-the-ideal-ordering) are lists of graded search results.